HOKA Bondi 9 Running Shoe Review

 Cushioning

-The HOKA Bondi 9 delivers most in its cushioning.
-The supercritical EVA foam in the midsole, with a stack height of 41.5mm at the heel and 34.5mm at the forefoot, offers excellent protection, providing a fun and comfortable ride for easy pace and recovery runs.
+The HOKA Bondi 9's biggest strength is its cushioning.
+The supercritical EVA foam midsole offers excellent impact protection and a comfortable ride for easy and recovery runs.

 Pros